vacp2p/rfc/mdf.md

 #### `previous_messages`

 This field contains a list of a messages previously sent or received by a node in a specific group.
 This helps establish ordering by creating a Directed Acyclic Graph (DAG)<sup>1</sup>.
+The amount of messages included in the field SHOULD be determined by the application, the messages MUST be ordered from latest to oldest sent or received.

 ### Configurational Fields